chaerin719/chaerin719/README.md

 - 👋 Hi, I’m **Chaerin Oh**
 - 👨‍🏛 I am currently a student of **CHUNG-ANG UNIVERSITY**.
 - 💻 Major is **Art & Tech**.
-- 👀 I’m interested in Filmmaking, Photoshop, and illustration design.
+- 👀 I’m interested in Filmmaking, Design, VFX.
-- 🤔 My hobbies are **listening music, watching youtube**.
+- 🤔 My hobbies are **listening music, watching video**.
-- 💼 I am an **positive person**.
+- 💼 I am a **Programming Rookie**.
 - 💬 If you have any questions, **just ask me**.</div>
     </div>
     <div style="text-align: left;">